tiger4589/cqrs-lib/README.md

 ## Final Thoughts

-This minimal CQRS library is just a starting point—it demonstrates the core concepts behind the separation of concerns in command and query handling, but it doesn’t cover all the advanced features offered by mature libraries like MediatR.
+This minimal CQRS Companion library is just a starting point.
+It demonstrates the core concepts behind the separation of concerns in command and query handling, but it doesn’t cover all the advanced features offered by mature libraries like `MediatR`.
 For instance, we haven’t addressed event sourcing, which is often paired with CQRS to maintain an audit log or support asynchronous updates of the read model.
+On the other hand, it also doesn't implement pipeline behavior - a quick hint, this can be easily achievable with the [decorator pattern](https://www.allphi.eu/en/blog/decorator-pattern) that we have previously explored.
+We can decorate our `IDispatcher` and allow users to include any additional behavior they might require.

 I encourage you to explore the code, experiment with it, and enhance it to suit your real-world projects.
 Future posts might dive into topics like error handling, pipeline behaviors, and integrating event sourcing.
 Your feedback is invaluable, so feel free to share your thoughts or improvements on the repository.

 Happy coding!

 All the code above could be found [here](https://github.com/tiger4589/cqrs-lib).